Diplomatic missions

 Travel papers and visas

-The Bulgarian passports should have validity of at least six months from the date of entry.
+The Bulgarian passport must be valid for at least 6 months from the date of entry.

-The first condition for issuing a work visa is that the candidate has an appointment in Kuwait.
-The employer shall make representations to the Ministry of Foreign Affairs of Kuwait – Emigration Directorate, for granting the so called “Working Entry Visa”.
-Upon its receipt, he shall send a copy of it to the candidate.
-The candidate then shall submit the necessary documents in the Embassy of Kuwait in Sofia, including a copy of the “Working Entry Visa” he has received.
-The documents will be examined and the Embassy will confirm the issuance of the visa.
+The first condition for a work visa is that the applicant is employed in Kuwait.
+The employer presents the case to the Kuwaiti Ministry of Interior — Directorate of Migration, to authorise the so-called Work Entry Visa.
+Upon receipt, it shall send a copy to the applicant.
+The applicant submits the necessary documents to the Embassy of Kuwait in Sofia, including a copy of the Work Entry Visa.
+After examining the documents, the Embassy confirms the visa.
+Since 10 March 2019 Kuwaiti authorities do not place a sticker with a resident visa in the passport, it is issued only electronically.

-Bulgarian citizens applying to work in Kuwait should have in mind that the monthly salary of 1 300 – 1 400 US dollars (or about 350 Kuwaiti dinars), even with provided lodging at the expense of the employer, cannot secure a normal standard of living and does not allow for savings.
-It is important before signing the job offer and even more so – an employment contract, to examine carefully the clauses contained in them.
+Attention: Bulgarian citizens applying for a job in Kuwait should bear in mind that a monthly salary of USD 1300—1400 (or about KWD 400), even with the provision of housing at the employer's expense, does not provide a normal standard of living and does not provide opportunities for savings.
+It is important to carefully examine the terms of a job offer and, even more so, the clauses of an employment contract before signing it.

 Practical advice